Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-23-preparing-japanese-audio-datasets.md

 # Common Voice Version 6
 TensorFlow datasets only has version 1 of this dataset which does not have Japanese.

-Version 6 has 5h total Japanese speech with 3h validated.
+Version 6 has 5h total Japanese speech with 3h of it validated.

 # Tatoeba Japanese
 Japanese sentences that contain audio on [Tatobeta](https://tatoeba.org/eng/downloads).